Hennzau/ecs/ecs/src/memory/README.md

 ## Memory

-The **memory** part of this crate provides a way to map a storage in order to keep elements sorted.
+The **memory** section of this crate offers a method to map a storage for the purpose of maintaining sorted elements.

-The idea is to sort entities into many vectors to track which have a certain combination of components.
+The concept involves organizing entities into multiple vectors to monitor those that possess specific combinations of components.

 ### Example

-You may need a fast access to all entities that have the set of components **A,B,C** and **A,B** and **A**.
-One way to do this is to sort entities in a "virtual nested storage".
+You may need fast access to all entities that have the set of components **A, B, C** and **A, B,** and **A**.
+One way to achieve this is by sorting entities within a 'virtual nested storage'

 ````rust
 [0, 4, 8, 12, 16, 20, 24, 28, 32, 36, 10, 22, 6, 26, 14, 30, 2, 34, 18, 38]